-Hawthorn’s curriculum aligns to the Missouri Learning Standards and the Next Generation Science Standards (NGSS).
+Hawthorn’s curriculum aligns with the Missouri Learning Standards and the Next Generation Science Standards (NGSS).
 We also integrate the cross-cutting standards from NGSS.
 Washington University’s Institute for School Partnership is supporting Hawthorn’s Science and Engineering curricula and provides professional development support for Hawthorn staff.

-Building students’ literacy skills are also an important component of our educational program.
+Building students’ literacy skills is also an important component of our educational program.
 Students are required to engage in independent reading outside of the school day and are expected to have an independent reading book with them at all times.
 Students have regularly scheduled times to check out books from our school library.
 Hawthorn teachers assess students’ independent reading levels throughout the year.

 Middle school students at Hawthorn take the following classes daily:

 - Introduction to Engineering or Introduction to Computer Science

 - Algebra or Geometry

 - American History and Government